kubecost/docs/long-term-storage.md

     enable: true
   part_size: 134217728
 ```
+**Note:** given that this is yaml, it requires this specific indention.

-Instead of a service key, you can also attach the policy to then thanos pods service accounts. `object-store.yaml` then looks like this, without the secret_key and access_key field
+Instead of using a service key, you can alternatively attach the policy to the Thanos pods service accounts.
+Your `object-store.yaml` should follow the format below when using this option, which does not contain the secret_key and access_key field.

 ```
 type: S3